Satsujjinn/TalentScout/README.md

 PORT=4000
 ```

+Replace `<db_password>` in the example with your actual Atlas password.
+If
-If `MONGODB_URI` is not provided, the backend falls back to a local
+`MONGODB_URI` is omitted or still contains the placeholder, the backend now
-MongoDB instance at `mongodb://localhost:27017/Talent`.
-You can override
+defaults to `mongodb://localhost:27017/Talent`.
-this by creating `backend/.env` based on `backend/.env.example` and supplying
+Create `backend/.env` based on `backend/.env.example` and supply a valid
-a full MongoDB Atlas connection string.
+connection string if you want to use MongoDB Atlas.

 ### MongoDB Setup